 The authors acknowledge helpful comments received from Andrew Dillon, Robert Myers, Felix Kwame Yeboah, Milu Muyanga, Ayala Wineman, and participants at the PEGNet Conference, Zurich, Switzerland, September 14, 2017.
 The authors are also most grateful to Patricia Johannes for editing and formatting assistance.

-Any errors are our own.
+Any errors are those of the authors.